Paper PrINTING

 We suggest avoiding them, but we will accept JPEG & TIFF files so long as they are at the correct size, including bleed (should the artwork require it) and is saved as CMYK.
 Be aware that if you are submitting a JPEG, we will not be able to facilitate any actions to meet the safe margin, bleed, marks & registration, and folding specifications.

-We will not accept PNG, GIF, HEIF, BMP, XCF, RAW, PSD, CDR, PPT (Microsoft PowerPoint), DOCX (Microsoft Word), and PUB (Microsoft Publisher).
+We will not accept the following file types: PNG, GIF, HEIF, BMP, XCF, RAW, PSD, CDR, PPT (Microsoft PowerPoint), DOCX (Microsoft Word), and PUB (Microsoft Publisher).

-• Bleed is extra color/image beyond the edge of the artwork that is required during the trimming process of a print job.
+Any elements of the artwork that go to the edge (i.e. backgrounds or photos) must extend through the bleed margin.
+Bleed is required when you want your design to reach the edge of the printed media.
 Artwork is printed on a larger sheet then trimmed down to the final size.
-Bleed ensures that there is no paper color on the edges of the final product.
+Bleed ensures that there is no unwanted media color on the edges of the final product.
 If your artwork does not contain elements extending to the edge of the print, then your print files do not require bleed.
-Any elements of the artwork that go to the edge (i.e. backgrounds or photos) must extend through the bleed margin.

 0.0625” of bleed is required on all 4 sides.
 As a result, the final document’s width & height should have an additional 0.125”.
 For example, for a finished size of 8.5”x11”, the print file should be 8.625”x11.125”.